ooc-lang/rock/docs/internals/Metaclasses.md

     Dog: class {}
     d := Dog new()
-    d instanceOf(Object) // is true
+    d instanceOf?(Object) // is true
-    Dog inheritsFrom(Object) // is true
+    Dog inheritsFrom?(Object) // is true

 Every class has a meta-class.
 A class's meta-class inherit from its super-class's meta-class.

 E.g. if Dog extends Object, DogClass extends ObjectClass, etc.

-    DogClass inheritsFrom(ObjectClass) // is true
+    DogClass inheritsFrom?(ObjectClass) // is true

 navigating
 ----------